"A deep skepticism about vaccine safety runs through Japan, fed by memories of forced vaccinations by U.S. forces after World War II"

 Daco, and others, as much as their books are accurate and useful, extended these archetypes, but without doing the necessary research.
 In other words they expanded the supposed body of knowledge but the new territory may have been more local i.e., western rather than common human.

 After Daco came a mob of further 'experts' that imagined all sorts of archetypes, many of them silly.
+This website's archetypes are along those lines but not entirely silly.

-The archetypes listed in this section are not authoritative like Jung's, no great research is behind them, but they also try to avoid the silliness of the archetypes found in a lot of popular psych books.
+The archetypes listed in this section are not authoritative like Jung's, no great research is behind them, but they also try to avoid the ridiculousness of the archetypes found in a lot of popular psych books.

 a) what people would call 'Jungian' or common human i.e., 'indigenous' archetypes, as well as